 Lee Axtell is a native of San Pedro, California.
 He graduated from the University of Southern California in 1985, and earned a Masters of Divinity from Eastern Baptist Theological Seminary in Philadelphia, Pennsylvania in 1989 and Masters of Sacred Theology in Pastoral Care from Andover Newton Theological School in Boston, Massachusetts in 2002.
 He is a Navy Chaplain and serves at the Naval Health Clinic Hawaii.
 Lee is an avid surfer and lends his tenor voice to FBCH’s Chancel Choir.
 He is married to Paula and they have three daughters Kayleigh, Alexandra and Piper.

-March 19 1988 I recommitted my life to Christ and I’ve walking with Him ever since.
+March 19, 1988 I recommitted my life to Christ and I’ve walking with Him ever since.
 Please know, the transformation didn’t happen overnight.
 God began to mold me and shape me.
 There was a lot baggage I needed to rid myself of.
-And he continues to remind and teach me everyday.
-My desire is to become more like him, serve him and share the love of Christ with others.
+And He continues to remind and teach me everyday.
+My desire is to become more like Him, serve Him and share the love of Christ with others.
 God has blessed me with a Godly woman, Carol Ann.
-We were married on January 7,1995.
-God has blessed us with three beautiful girls Judithanne (18), Christianne (16) and Gracianne (13), otherwise known as the4annies.
-We’ve all been Blessed to serve in many capacities at First Baptist.
+We were married on January 7, 1995.
+God has blessed us with three beautiful girls, Judithanne (18), Christianne (16) and Gracianne (13), otherwise known as the4annies.
+We’ve all been blessed to serve in many capacities at First Baptist.
 Carol serves as greeter and usher.
-Judithanne, or Joyy, as we affectionately call her, has been doing power point in the church, since she was in the 8th grade.
+Judithanne, or Joyy as we affectionately call her, has been doing power point in the church, since she was in the 8th grade.
 Christianne helps with the ushering with Carol and her team.
-Then there is Gracianne, she lights the candles, ushers, helps Aunty Connie with Sunday School and does the head count tally on Sunday.
-I serve on the worship team and now happily serve as your Vice moderator on the Executive Board.
+Then there is Gracianne, she lights the candles, ushers, helps Aunty Connie with Sunday School and does the head count on Sunday.
+I serve on the worship team and now happily serve as your vice moderator on the Executive Board.

 Born in Tokyo, Japan, moved to Texas in 1974 and to Honolulu in 1985.
 While in Texas, she received Master’s degrees in English and Education, taught school, and worked for a district attorney.
 Shortly after moving to Honolulu, Makiko began teaching at the University of Hawaii where she met her husband, Henry, who was born in Manhattan, New York, and raised in Honolulu.
 Currently she is an executive of a local firm.
 Her hobbies include painting and reading.
 Growing up, books were always part of her life as her multi-lingual father was a publisher.
 Her parents gave her an English Bible as a 13th birthday gift, encouraging her to learn its history and philosophy in order to fully enjoy and appreciate Western literature.
 The Bible, once a historical book to her, is now a very essential guidebook for her life.